 Note: 1 lb. of potatoes makes about 2 cups of mashed potatoes.

 How long do you boil potatoes for mashed potatoes?

-Generally, a standard timeframe would be anywhere from 10-20 minutes.
-However, various factors such as potato size, pot size and heat source impact cook time.
+Usually anywhere from 15-25 minutes.
+However, potato size, pot size, and heat source impact cook time.

-Tip: Do not use a paring knife to test doneness.
-A sharp knife can be deceiving when determining doneness.
+Tip: Do not use a knife to test doneness.
+A sharp knife can be deceiving when determining if potatoes are done cooking.

-To double check doneness, I simply eat a piece of potato.
-Done potatoes should have a soft, smooth and overall appealing texture.
-Underdone potatoes tend to have a grainy, lumpy, unappetizing textures.
+Another way to check doneness is to just try a piece of potato.
+Done potatoes should have a soft, smooth, and overall appealing texture.
+Underdone potatoes tend to have grainy, lumpy, unappetizing textures.

 The method in which you mash your potatoes can either make or break your mashed taters.
 Here’s why.